azhadolfo/DMS/README.md

 ## Feedback

-If you have any feedback, suggestions, or issues, please feel free to open an [issue](https://github.com/azhadolfo/FOS/issues) or submit a [pull request](https://github.com/azhadolfo/FOS/pulls).
-We welcome your contributions to make FOS even better!
+If you have any feedback, suggestions, or issues, please feel free to open an [issue](https://github.com/azhadolfo/DMS/issues) or submit a [pull request](https://github.com/azhadolfo/DMS/pulls).
+We welcome your contributions to make DMS even better!